 Social determinants of health-the social and economic conditions that influence the health of individuals and communities-loom large in the STI epidemic and the unequal burden of STIs in the United States.
-Individual behaviors that contribute to STIs occur in a broad context that involves a complex interplay of factors such as poverty, stigma, housing and food insecurity, discrimination, racism, medical mistrust, violence/trauma, access to care, and education.
+Individual behaviors that contribute to STIs occur in a broad context that involves a complex interplay of factors such as poverty, stigma, housing, food, discrimination, medical mistrust, violence/trauma, access to care, and education.

 Stigma, driven by medical, social, and cultural conditions, has long been a challenge in the prevention and control of STIs.
-Even when other barriers (e.g., health care access) are eliminated, stigma can discourage individuals from seeking STI testing and treatment.18 Stigmatizing attitudes that associate STIs with immoral or irresponsible behavior hinder public discourse, disclosure, information sharing, care-seeking, and treatment.19 Bias in provider behavior and interactions with patients may inhibit patients from seeking testing and accepting STI prevention education.1 Such bias often goes unrecognized by the provider, and the lack of patient engagement in prevention and care may be perceived by the provider as a client issue, not a care delivery issue.
-In addition, approximately 11 states have laws that criminalize behaviors that can potentially expose another person to communicable or infectious diseases including STIs.20 These laws add to the stigma associated with STIs and barriers to prevention and treatment.
+Even when other barriers (e.g., health care access) are eliminated, stigma can discourage individuals from seeking STI testing and treatment.
+Stigmatizing attitudes that associate STIs with immoral or irresponsible behavior hinder public discourse, disclosure, information sharing, care-seeking, and treatment.

 A number of opportunities exist to address the social determinants of health that affect STI prevention and control efforts.
 Public education and awareness that involves schools, families, and communities is needed, especially among populations most affected by STIs.
-Partnering with the communities and groups being served strengthens the impact of STI prevention and control messaging.
-Education and awareness efforts should include positive messaging that reduces the negative connotations of STIs, engaging national and local champions and ensuring that campaigns reduce-and do not perpetuate-STI-related discrimination and stigma.
-In addition, efforts to increase provider education and awareness and to take a holistic approach to sexual health may promote the provision of prevention strategies such as immunization and counseling on risk-minimizing behaviors.
+Partnering with communities and groups being served strengthens the impact of STI prevention and control messaging.
+Education and awareness efforts should include positive messaging that reduces the negative connotations of STIs, engaging national champions, and ensuring that campaigns reduce-and do not perpetuate-STI-related discrimination and stigma.
+In addition, efforts to increase provider awareness and education and to use a holistic approach to sexual health may underscore the value of prevention strategies such as immunization and counseling on risk-minimizing behaviors.
 Embracing a more holistic approach also provides avenues to support other health and wellness issues and to connect individuals to critical social services that can help address poverty, housing, and/or food insecurities.